-There have been subsequent amendments to the original new rules and the latest changes will not be reflected in the original CAO 48.1 Instrument 2013 until they become effective on 1 May 2018.
+There have been subsequent amendments to the original new rules (see below) and these changes will not be reflected in the original CAO 48.1 Instrument 2013 until they become effective on 31 October 2018.
 In the meantime, please refer to the guidance document to see how the amendments will be incorporated into the original new rules.

 The amended new rules - CAO 48.1 Instrument 2013 as amended by the July 2016 improvements